googleapis/synthtool/synthtool/gcp/templates/java_library/README.md

 You will need a [Google Cloud Platform Console][developer-console] project with the {{metadata['repo']['name_pretty']}} [API enabled][enable-api].
 {% if metadata['repo']['requires_billing'] %}You will need to [enable billing][enable-billing] to use Google {{metadata['repo']['name_pretty']}}.{% endif %}
 [Follow these instructions][create-project] to get your project set up.
 You will also need to set up the local development environment by
-[installing the Google Cloud SDK][cloud-sdk] and running the following commands in command line:
+[installing the Google Cloud command line interface][cloud-cli] and running the following commands in command line:
 `gcloud auth login` and `gcloud config set project [YOUR PROJECT ID]`.

 ### Installation and setup